argonne-lcf/dlio_benchmark/docs/source/config.rst

   If ``none`` is set for ``data_reader.data_loader``, then custom data reader such as ``npz_reader``, ``csv_reader``, ``hdf5_reader`` will be used.
-  Currently, these custom readers do not support advance features such as multiple read_threads, prefetch, etc.
+  Currently, these custom readers do not support advanced features such as multiple read_threads, prefetch, etc.

 train